Melbourne, VIC - Welsh Church

 History and Architecture:

-Built in the Gothic Revival style the church was designed in 1871 by Charles Webb.
+Built in the Gothic Early style the church was designed in 1871 by Charles Webb.
 The contractor was Mr Ireland.

 The first Welsh Service in Melbourne was held at the Baptist Chapel Collins Street East in December of 1852.
 The Preacher was Mr Zorenbabel of Carmarthen Wales.
 From then on Welsh miners regularly gathered for worship here until 1853 when they moved to the Common School in Collins Street.